 The primary comparison will focus on the metformin vs. the placebo group.
 The time to event analysis uses the date of the first occurrence of the outcomes.
 Participants will be considered "administratively censored" if they complete the full duration of follow-up without confirmed disease.
-Participants who died or prematurely discontinue their follow-up visits prior to developing the event will be "censored" as of their last follow-up visit - hence, participants who did not enroll in DPPOS will be censored as of their last contact during DPP.
-Separate

-Kaplan-Meier estimates of cumulative incidence curves are calculated for the three treatment groups and will be compared using the log rank test.
+Participants who died or prematurely discontinue their follow-up visits prior to developing the event will be "censored" at the time the outcome was last ascertained, recognizing that possible bias introduced by this approach will be evaluated using secondary analyses^{104,105}.
+Separate Kaplan-Meier estimates of cumulative incidence curves are calculated for the three treatment groups and will be compared using the log rank test.

-Mortality prior to the development of cancer or MACE is a competing risk event .
+Mortality prior to the development of cancer or MACE is a competing risk event ^{106,107}.
 Regression models that censor on death provide an estimate of the coefficient effect on the underlying cause-specific hazard for the outcome event.
 If there is a difference between groups in overall mortality, we will examine the cumulative incidence functions within groups adjusting for death as a competing risk.

-The analysis will also be conducted using subgroups (one-way stratification) to assess treatment effect modification based on the following characteristics: racial/ethnic origin, sex, and age at randomization (<45, 45-<60, 60+).
+The analysis will also be conducted using subgroups (one-way stratification) to assess treatment effect modification based on the following characteristics: racial/ethnic origin, sex, and age at randomization (<45, 45 < 60, 60+).

-A proportional hazards regression model will be used to evaluate potential covariates that may modify or mediate the time to development of the outcome .
-To allow for model misspecification, such as non-proportional hazards, all inferences will be conducted using the robust variance estimate that provides a valid inference in the presence of such misspecification.
+A proportional hazards regression model will be used to evaluate potential covariates that may modify or mediate the time to development of the outcome 108.
+To allow for model misspecification, such as non-proportional hazards, all inferences will be conducted using the robust variance estimate 109 that provides a valid inference in the presence of such misspecification.